Dietzenbach

 In 2001, Dietzenbach hosted the 41st Hessentag state festival.

 Geography

 Climate

 Lying in the Upper Rhine Plain, the climate of the Offenbach (district) is temperate and influenced through southwestern trade winds.
 The temperature differences during the year are less.
-In Dietzenbach, the average temperature of the warmest month is 26 °C, in the central valleys they are three degrees Celsius higher.
-The partly over 40 meters deep quarries, which are typical for the Kreis Offenbacher pinewood forests and forest lakes, creating an own microclimate, which are snowless during the whole year.
-Looking back on the history of Dietzenbach, this is exactly the reason why its hills are just perfect for growing vineyards, even in planting tropical plants.
-There is a lightly marked rainy period over the whole year.
+In Dietzenbach, the average high temperature of the warmest month is 26 °C, in the central valleys they are three degrees Celsius higher.

-The amount of precipitation during the year is throughout the whole region very variable.
-More than 33.6 inches of rainfalls are there in the forests of Mühlheim, while in the surroundings of Rödermark averages are of 50.4 inches.
-Between late summer and early fall season, the occurrence of storms in the region is higher than during the rest of the year.
-In this time there can be danger through tornadoes or downbursts.
-On 18 August 2019 a tornado or downburst caused severe damage to the city.

 Neighbouring communities

 Dietzenbach borders in the north on the town of Heusenstamm, in the east on the town of Rodgau, in the south on the town of Rödermark and in the west on the town of Dreieich.

 Constituent communities

 The town of Dietzenbach is made up of a number of Stadtteile, although not all places listed here have this official designation.

 Steinberg

 Steinberg is a constituent community.
 Parts of the north industrial area are found here, as well as daycare centres (Kindertagesstätten) 3,5 and 11, the Siedlerstraße Seniors’ Centre and four schools: Astrid-Lindgren-Schule (primary school), Regenbogenschule (primary school), Helen-Keller-Schule (special school) and Heinrich-Mann-Schule (coöperative comprehensive school with Gymnasium upper level).
 Furthermore, there is a sporting ground on Limesstraße.
 In the centre is the Steinberg Shopping Centre.
 Just under 12,000 people live in Steinberg.